a7a00/Stufts/README.md

 Notes and projects from my first year of college.
 (Go Jumbos!)
 Mom wouldn't let me use my main GitHub.
 Grrr...

-Inspired by the similar repositories belonging to [Zach Latta](https://github.com/zachlatta/school) and [Krish Dholakiya](https://github.com/krrishd/school), and [Shreyas Raman](https://github.com/anubiann00b).
+Inspired by the similar repositories belonging to [Zach Latta](https://github.com/zachlatta/school), [Krish Dholakiya](https://github.com/krrishd/school), and [Shreyas Raman](https://github.com/anubiann00b).
 If you're going to use this system, attribute them, too please!

 #### Taking stuff from here